logicalclocks/hops-examples/spark/README.md

 # Spark & Kafka
 To help you get started, *StreamingExample* provides the code for a basic streaming Spark application.
-HopsWorks makes use of the latest Spark-Kafka experimental [API](http://spark.apache.org/docs/latest/streaming-kafka-0-10-integration.html).
+HopsWorks makes use of the latest Spark-Kafka [API](http://spark.apache.org/docs/latest/streaming-kafka-0-10-integration.html).
 To run the example you need to provide the following parameters when creating a Spark job for Kafka in HopsWorks:
 ```
 Usage: <type>(producer|consumer) [<sink>]
 ```